vkaren/two-factor-code-input/README.md

  <img src='./readme_imgs/onBackspace.PNG' width='500px'>

-The user can paste the code but only if it is in the first input and the length of the pasted code is equal to or less than the number of inputs.
-Depending on this lenght, the next or the last input will be focused.
+Users can paste a code, but only in the first input and if the length of the pasted code is equal to or less than the number of inputs.
+Depending on the length, the next or the last input will be focused.

  <img src='./readme_imgs/onPaste.PNG' width='500px'>

-When the user clicks the verify button, the validateCode function will see if the valid code and the entered code are the same.
+When the user clicks the verify button,the validateCode function compares the valid code with the entered code.

  <img src='./readme_imgs/validate.PNG' width='500px'>

-A plus: the user can see the valid code and depending on the validation they could receive a message or see an error animation.
+Additionally, users can view the valid code, and based on the validation outcome, they may receive a message or observe an error animation.

 _js/index.js_